VergeA/VergeA.github.io/README.md

-Hey y'all, welcome to my personal site.

 ## About Me
 I'm a software engineer based in Cambridge, MA, working for Google at their office in Kendall Square.
 I was born and raised in southern New Hampshire, and attended Northeastern University for my Bachelor's Degree in Computer Science.

 ## My Work
+I'm currently working on the proposed HTML [\<fencedframe\>](https://github.com/WICG/fenced-frame/tree/master/explainer) element.
+I contribute changes to Chromium and and work within the Web Platform feature incubation process.

-I'm currently working on video playback at YouTube.
-I primarily work on C++ web services, but I've contributed to the Android video player as well.
-When I'm not writing code, I mentor interns during the summer, and spend a fair amount of time staring at SQL query progress bars.
+Before that, I was working on video playback at YouTube, mostly on the C++ microservices that support playback at scale.
+I also dabbled in the Android video player and YouTube's CDN.

-Previously I interned on two other teams/projects at Google:
+In college, I interned on two other teams/projects at Google:
 *  The Google Mobile Ads SDK
     *  I implemented experimental functionality on the Android version of the SDK.
 *  [Cobalt](https://cobalt.foo), an HTML5 app container for resource-constrained devices.
     *   I mostly worked on the Python tooling used to support development and testing of Cobalt across its various device targets.

+When I'm not writing code, I mentor interns during the summer.

 ## My Interests